rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

     {default_vhost, <<"/">>}

-The `protocol_strict_mode` setting controls how strictly peers must conform to the specification.
-The default is not to enforce strictness, which allows non-fatal byte-counts in frames and inaccuracies in flow-control from peers.

-    {protocol_strict_mode, false}

 Configuration example using [sysctl config format](https://rabbitmq.com/configure.html#config-file-formats):

     amqp1_0.default_user  = guest
     amqp1_0.default_vhost = /
-    amqp1_0.protocol_strict_mode = false

 Configuration for interoperability between AMQP 0.9.1 and AMQP 1.0.